 Here’s my review of FinnAir Flight AY6 from JFK to Helsinki …

 Flight booking & baggage rules

 I booked my flight using my AAdvantage miles through the American Airlines website.
-Looking for flight deals with my usual suspects such as Google Flights, Expedia, and Kayak turned up very expensive results.
+Looking for flight deals with my usual suspects such as Google Flights, and Kayak turned up very expensive results.

 But earlier in the year I had signed up for a new credit card which got me tens of thousands of flight miles.
 With those and my existing miles from my Citibank AAdvantage MasterCard, I decided for a last-minute flight booking, using miles was the way to go.

 It was the best deal I could find at the last minute: just 60,000 AAdvantage miles and a fee of a few hundred dollars for a flight in less than a week from my booking.